-- Upon gathering the relevant evidence against the detainee, it leads to his or her arrest, or the detainee is released if no evidence is found against him or her.
-However, if the arrested person is found guilty, he or she may be sentenced to imprisonment, fines, or both, according to the magistrate.
+- An arrest can be made after relevant evidence of the crime is gathered against the detainee.
+The detainee is released if no evidence is found against him or her.
+If the arrested person is ultimately found guilty, he or she may be subject to imprisonment, fines, or both, according to the magistrate.

-- Detention is a temporary measure, and a person is detained for a limited period before releasing them or arresting them based on the evidence collected.
-In contrast, if a person is arrested, they can be held in custody until bail is granted or the case is brought to court.
+- Detention is a temporary measure in which the individual is detained for a limited period in order for the officer to decide whether to release or arrest the detainee based on the evidence collected.
+In contrast, if a person is arrested, he or she is usually held in custody until bail is granted or the case is brought to court.

-- When a person is detained, there are fewer opportunities for search than when they are arrested, when police have the authority to search.
+- When a person is detained, there are fewer opportunities for a search to be legally conducted than if an arrest is made, in which the police officer then has legal authority to search.

 What Are Your Rights During Arrest or Detention?

-The experience of being stopped by the police can be stressful and go horribly wrong very quickly.
-Here we describe the criminal law and offer strategies for dealing with police encounters.
-We want to make this clear, the responsibility for de-escalating is not that of individuals, it is that of police officers.
-You cannot assume that an officer will act in a safe manner or respect your rights, even after you assert them.
-Keeping calm and not displaying hostility to the officers may help reduce risk to yourself.
-Despite their best efforts to put officers at ease, some people still end up injured or killed.
+The experience of being stopped by the police can be stressful and may end up going in the wrong direction.
+Here we briefly explain the relevant criminal law and the difference between being detained vs convicted.
+We also offer strategies for dealing with police encounters.
+To be clear, the responsibility for de-escalating a situation is not that of the individual, it is the police officers.
+You cannot always assume, however, that an officer will act in a safe manner or respect your rights, even after you assert them.
+Keeping calm and not displaying hostility to the officer may help reduce the risk to yourself.
+Despite their best efforts to put officers at ease, some individuals unfortunately still end up injured or killed.

-- The police may pat down your clothing if they suspect a weapon is present but under the Fourth Amendment, you do not have to consent to a search of your belongings or yourself.
-You may not be able to stop the officer from performing the search against your will by refusing consent but by objecting as soon as possible before or during the search you may be able to protect your legal rights.
+- A police officer may pat down your clothing if he or she suspects a weapon is present.
+Generally, however, under the Fourth Amendment, you do not have to consent to a search of your belongings or yourself.
+You may not necessarily be able to stop the officer from performing the search against your will by withholding consent, but by objecting as soon as possible to the search, you may be able to protect your legal rights.

-- In the event that you cannot afford a lawyer, you have the right to a government-appointed attorney.
+- In the event you cannot afford a lawyer due to your personal economics, you have the right to a government-appointed attorney for your defense.

-- It is not necessary to answer questions about your birthplace, citizenship, or how you entered the country.
-Please note, different rules apply at international borders and airports, as well as to individuals with certain nonimmigrant visas, including tourists and business travelers.
+- It is not necessary to show your driver’s license or answer questions about your birthplace, citizenship, or how you entered the country.
+Please note that different rules apply at international borders and airports, as well as to individuals with certain nonimmigrant visas, including tourists and business travelers.

 If You Feel That Your Rights Have Been Violated

-- You should write down all details you recall, such as the officers’ badges and patrol car numbers, the agency they belonged to, and any other details.
-Make sure you get contact information for any witnesses.
+- You should write down all the relevant details that you can recall, such as the officers’ badges and patrol car numbers, the agency they belonged to, and any other information.
+Make sure you get the contact information for any witnesses.

-- Taking photos of your injuries is a good idea if you are injured and need medical attention.
+- Taking photos of your injuries is a good idea if you are injured during a physical assault and need medical attention.

-- Complain in writing to the agency’s internal affairs department or civil complaints board.
+- File a written complaint to the agency’s internal affairs department or civil complaints board.
 In most cases, you can file an anonymous complaint.

 If You Witness Police Abuse or Brutality

-- Use your phone to record a video of what is happening if you are able to do so at a safe distance.
+- Use your phone to record a video of the event if you can do so from a safe distance.
 In public areas, you are entitled to observe and record events that are plainly visible, so long as you do not interfere with what the officers are doing.

-- A police officer may not confiscate or demand to view your pictures or video without a warrant and under no circumstances may they delete your pictures or video.
-You should politely but firmly tell an officer that you do not consent to have your phone taken or that you will not comply with their order.
+- The police may not confiscate your phone or demand to view your pictures or videos without a warrant, and under no circumstances may they delete your pictures or videos.
+You should politely but firmly tell an officer that you do not consent to have your phone taken or that you will not comply with his or her order.
 Remind the officer that you are allowed to take photographs or videos under the First Amendment.
-There is a possibility that some officers may arrest you for refusing to comply with their orders, even though their orders are illegal.
-Arresting you is illegal but you must weigh the risks of police arrest, including the risk that the officer may search you upon formal arrest, against the value of continuing to record.
+There is a possibility that some officers may arrest you for refusing to comply with their orders, even though their orders are unlawful.
+Under these circumstances, the arrest will be illegal, but you must weigh the risks of such an arrest, including the risk that the officer may search you upon formal arrest, against the value of continuing to record.

-- You should write down everything you remember, including the officer’s badge and patrol car number, the agency they came from, how many officers appeared, and their names, any weapons used, including less-lethal weapons like tasers or batons, and any injuries sustained by the suspect.
-In case the person stopped by police decides to file a complaint or file a lawsuit against the officer, they may find your information helpful if you speak to them after the police leave.
+- You should write down everything you remember, including the officer’s badge and patrol car number, the relevant government agency, the number of officers present and their names, any weapons used, including less lethal weapons like tasers or batons, and whether any injuries were sustained by the suspect.
+Should the person who was stopped by the police decide to file a complaint or file a lawsuit against an officer, he or she may find your information helpful, in which case you should speak to that individual after the police leave.